lesiak/snippets-of-knowledge/AWS.md

   - processes
   - swap
 - [Sharing CloudWatch dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-dashboard-sharing.html)
+  > You can share your CloudWatch dashboards with people who do not have direct access to your AWS account.
+This enables you to share dashboards across teams, with stakeholders, and with people external to your organization.
 - [Publish custom metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html)
   > To publish a single data point for a new or existing metric, use the `put-metric-data` command with one value and time stamp.

 ### Cloud Watch Logs
 - [Real-time processing of log data with subscriptions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Subscriptions.html)
 - [Streaming CloudWatch Logs data to Amazon OpenSearch Service](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_OpenSearch_Stream.html)
+  > You can configure a CloudWatch Logs log group to stream data it receives to your Amazon OpenSearch Service cluster in near real-time through a CloudWatch Logs subscription.
+For more information, see Real-time processing of log data with subscriptions.
+  - Firehose is a possible solution as well, but it involves another service

 ### CloudWatch Container Insighsts
 - [Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights.html)